 Trip One Dates: May 8, 9, 10, 11, 2017 (Sold Out)

 Fee: $1900 four full days shooting in the field

 New York Songbirds

 Warblers and songbirds abound in the gorgeous 65000 acre Allegany State Park and Forest.
-In fact, the Blackburnian Warbler population is at it's most dense here than anywhere else.
+In fact, the Blackburnian Warbler population is at it's most dense here - as high or higher here than anywhere else in the world.
 Mountainous areas of the park attract more northerly species like Blackburnian, Canada, Magnolia, and Black-throated Green Warblers while valleys host species such as Chestnut-sided, Hooded, Northern Parula, Black-and-white, and many others.